[Tips for architectural photography explained] I took some photos after moving my office

 Here is the next point

-In this context, "straight"perpendicular and parallel linescan refer to both
+In this context, "straight" can refer to both perpendicular and parallel lines

 If you don't do this properly, you're likely to end up with distorted images, especially when shooting wide-angle shots